logo

 Written by the Boostcamp staff

-When it comes to building your back muscles, there are so many different movements you can incorporate into your lifting program, as the back is the second biggest muscle to train, next to your legs.
-Now, when focused on building a strong back, you do things like pull-ups, chin ups, and heavy lat pulldowns for the width, but then for the thickness what should you do?
-Deadlifts and strong back muscles are great for thickness, but the rows help to really isolate the back muscles and give you a true turtle shell.
+Now, when focused on building a strong and thick back, you do things like pull-ups, chin ups, and heavy lat pulldowns for the width, but then for the thickness what should you do?
+Deadlifts are usually great for creating strong back muscles are great for thickness, but the rows help to really isolate the back muscles and give you a true turtle shell.
 However, there are so many different variations of rows, from dumbbell to barbell, which ones do you choose to help your overall progression with your gut reaction in mind?

 We are here to help you discover the best variations for rows that there are, so throw on your weightlifting belt and your straps, and let's dive in.